The Freedman Center for Digital Scholarship is partially maintained by an endowment established by Samuel B. and Marian K. Freedman.

 The FC contains many spaces suitable to a variety of academic and research needs:

 The Research Floor

 During normal KSL hours, a collection of powerful research workstations (Windows 10) loaded with specialized software are available for interested users.
-When the Center re-opens on July 27th, 2020, patrons will be required to reserve a station that best suits their research or digital project needs.
-Reservation information will be available soon.
-Upon reservation, the research stations will be self-service, and online tutorials will instruct new and experienced patrons on how to use equipment (e.g., scanners) and software (e.g., ArcGIS) connected with each station.
+Beginning in the fall semester of 2020, patrons will be required to reserve a specialized computing station that best suits their research or digital project needs.
+Upon reservation, the specialized computing stations will be self-service, and online tutorials will instruct new and experienced patrons on how to use equipment (e.g., scanners) and software (e.g., ArcGIS) connected with each station.
 The highly-trained staff of the Freedman Center are available by appointment to consult with you and answer questions about how to use the Freedman Center's digital scholarship equipment, tools, and software.
 Whether you need to run statistical analyses, generate maps, digitize A/V materials, and much more, the Research Floor has the right tools for the job.

 In response to COVID-19, physical distance requirements are in place, which precludes use of the Commons as a typical larger group collaboration and event space.
 Still, we welcome patrons into the Commons for solo work and study while they observe safe, physically and socially distanced practices.
 Tables within the Commons may be reserved online, and more information about reserving these tables is forthcoming.
 Charging stations, whiteboards, and specialized literature are also available for CWRU students, staff, and faculty.